michael-steinert/project-work/README.md

 ## Description of the System

-The System consists of three Microservices, consisting of a Backend, Frontend and Datastorage, a server for Service-Discovery and a Server for the Configuration of the individual Microservices.
+The System consists of three Microservices, consisting of a Backend, Frontend and Datastorage, a server for Service-Discovery and a Server for the Configuration of the individual [Microservices](backend/microservices).

 ![cover](https://user-images.githubusercontent.com/29623199/99527045-7638c100-299c-11eb-8039-1526bafe157d.png)

 ## Choice of technology

-* Service discovery on the server is realized with the help of Eureka and on the individual microservices with the help of Ribbon.
+* The [Service Discovery](backend/service-discovery) on the Server is realized with the help of Eureka and on the individual [Microservice](backend/microservices) with the help of Ribbon.

-* The server for the configuration is realized with the help of Config Server.
+* The [Configuration Server](backend/configuration-server) for the Configuration is realized with the help of Config Server.

-* The backend of the individual microservices is realized with the help of the Spring Framework, especially Spring Boot and Spring Cloud.
+* The Backend of the individual [Microservices](backend/microservices) is realized with the help of the Spring Framework, especially Spring Boot and Spring Cloud.

-* The frontend of the individual microservices is realized with the help of the React Framework and the framework Material-UI.
+* The Frontend of the individual [Microservices](backend/microservices) is realized with the help of the React Framework and the Framework Material-UI.

-* Each of these microservices has its own data management, which is realized with the help of PostgreSQL.
+* Each of these [Microservice](backend/microservices) has its own Data Management, which is realized with the help of PostgreSQL.
 ___

 # Projektarbeit